AmelieRolland/weather-app/README.md

 ## Installation

-I have forked this project then cloned it; I had some struggles about the node versioning, and I had to install nvm so I can switch the node version (16 needed here).
+I have forked this project then cloned it; I had some struggles about the node version, and I had to install nvm so I can switch the node version (16 needed here).

 ## What I will do next

-I definitelly want to find a solution for node-cron; and maybe add some more features, changing decor when day or night, it could be really fun.
+I would love to add some more features, changing decor when day or night for exemple, it could be really fun.